SaboorSohaib/Rails-Blog/README.md

 # 📖 Blog App <a name="about-project"></a>

-> Blog is a rails app.
+> This is a rails app.
 In this app we can add Post, comments on the posts and like posts.

 ## 🛠 Built With <a name="built-with"></a>